flowithflo/flowithflo.github.io/aboutme.md

 ---
 layout: page
 title: Flow with Flora
-subtitle: with the subtile movment in guiding your inner lymphatic stream
+subtitle: AWALYS feel LIKE IT IS THE BEST DAY OF YOUR LIFE
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+Nice to see you here
+I'm Flora & I work
+- directly with your lyphatic system
+- upon with your immune system
+- upon with your cnetral nervou system
+It is with the subtile movments, in guiding your inner lymphatic stream back to its balance

 ### My story